Naidanzheng/Homework-2/README.md

 ---

 ## Repo Content
-- <b>[Data]</b> - The raw dataset can be found on the [UCI Machine Learning website](https://archive.ics.uci.edu/ml/datasets/Online+Retail).
+- <b>Data</b> - The raw dataset can be found on the [UCI Machine Learning website](https://archive.ics.uci.edu/ml/datasets/Online+Retail).
 - <b>[images](https://github.com/Naidanzheng/DATA-602-Project-1/tree/main/Image)</b> - Various plots and images used in the documents found in this repo.
-- <b>[DATA602 Homework 2.ipynb](https://github.com/Naidanzheng/DATA-602-Project-1/blob/main/DATA602%20Project%201.ipynb)</b> - The main Jupyter Notebook containing the models and analysis for this project.
+- <b>[DATA602 Homework 2.ipynb](https://github.com/Naidanzheng/Homework-2/blob/Master/DATA602%20Project%201.ipynb)</b> - The main Jupyter Notebook containing the models and analysis for this project.
-- <b>[Presentation1](https://github.com/Naidanzheng/DATA-602-Project-1/blob/main/Presentation1.pptx)</b> - The presentation for this project.
-The presentation [video](https://www.youtube.com/watch?v=4KKAqstCGxc&t=60s).
 - <b>[README.md](README.md)</b> - A description of the project goals, process, and results.

 ---